 Pros and cons of predictive policing

-Pros and Cons of Predictive Policing
+Advantages and Disadvantages of Predictive Policing

-Predictive policing is a concept and practice in law enforcement centered on the use of data analytics and relevant technologies to determine potential criminal activity or threats and thereby, prevent crime from transpiring.
+Predictive policing is a concept and practice in law enforcement centered on the use of data analytics and relevant technologies like artificial intelligence to determine potential criminal activity or threats and prevent crime from transpiring.
+Note that a thorough definition has been discussed in a separate article.
+This specific article explores and discusses the advantages and disadvantages of predictive policing.

 The Pros: Advantages or Benefits of Predictive Policing